f5devcentral/nap-dos-elk-dashboards/README.md

 ```

-10. Start Logstash from inside the container:
+10. From your terminal window *inside* the container, start Logstash:

 ```shell
 service logstash start